SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Our Work: SISSLE In Consensus - Ripple

-We propose slight modifications to the consensus algorithm in terms of information propagation.
-For all other practical purposes, the algorithm is the same as the original Ripple Protocol Consensus Algorithm~\cite{schwartz2014ripple} and the content below is quoted~\cite{schwartz2014ripple} with some changes.
+{ We} propose slight modifications to the RPCA ~\cite{schwartz2014ripple} in IP and consensus thresholds.
+For all other purposes, the algorithm is the same.
+Each server takes the following steps during each consensus round $i$:

-For each round $i$ of consensus to generate the last closed ledger at each server, the following steps are taken by the server: